 Cliffs of Moher Tours

-Here’s a couple of day trips from Dublin and Galway that have ridiculously good reviews.
+Here’s a couple of day trips from Dublin and Galway that have great reviews (note: these are affiliate links).

 Day trip from Dublin to the Cliffs of Moher